-The two roles mirror one another – we study Local Plans and Housing Implementation Strategies, keeping an ear to the ground for residential redevelopment opportunities as well reviewing Planning Applications and networking with Landowners.
+The two roles mirror one another – we study Local Plans and Housing Implementation Strategies, keeping an ear to the ground for residential redevelopment opportunities as well as reviewing Planning Applications and networking with Landowners.

 Developing relationships with Developers and landowners is where the difference lies, as Bob’s role is to introduce the site to a Developer who is going to meet the Landowners’ deadlines – and Bob makes it his job to find out which Developers are active and motivated in the market at any given time.

-Bob manages the processes of planning, financial, environmental and legal aspects of land-buying – whilst ensuring that he is dealing with a decision-maker at the Developer Company (usually on Managing Director, or Land Director level).
+Bob manages the processes of planning, financial, environmental and legal aspects of land-buying – whilst ensuring that he is dealing with a decision-maker at the Developer Company (usually at Managing Director, or Land Director level).